 Interface is rather simple and intuitive.
 In fact, you can easily learn it by just fiddling around than following tutorials.
 Take some time to explore interface, the rest will depend on your ideas and creativity.

-Fluid is a great HTML5 interface prototyping service that allows users to create prototypes rapidly by using pre-built widgets and arranging them into a drag-and-drop editor.
+The fluid is a great HTML5 interface prototyping service that allows users to create prototypes rapidly by using pre-built widgets and arranging them into a drag-and-drop editor.
 The first great thing about it is that it enables collaboration and iteration between the members of the team.
 This service allows building multi-screen prototypes connected to each other.
-It helps to export the screen flows, share and collaborate with the other people.
+It helps to export the screen flows, share, and collaborate with the other people.

 Fluid UI is an editor that allows you construct the elements and mix them the way you like.
 It seems a little bit more “unfinished” than Proto.io.
 However, it is not a bad thing because most applications don’t need any overloaded and overdone features at the stage of prototyping.

 It allows you to create screens at the first onset.
 Its features for prototyping apps are pretty comfortable, and it has more drag and drop functions than any other tool.

 There are many interface elements available with Fluid UI.
 With this service, you will easily create your Android, W8 or iOS prototype.